 Water master plan study

 This study will develop a long-term servicing strategy.
-The strategy will plan for the design and operation of all water systems in the Region of Durham.
+The strategy will plan for the design and operation of all water systems in the Region.

 The plan will focus on the trunk infrastructure system requirements, including: